Installing a Cluster Node¶

 retrieving and installing your license file and, for Linux users,

-setting your PATH
+setting your PATH variable), starting grb_rs as a standard

 process is quite straightforward.
 From a terminal window with